Ampligen Approval Status

 - Treatment for: Chronic Fatigue Syndrome

-Ampligen is an experimental nucleic acid therapeutic being developed for the potential treatment of Chronic Fatigue Syndrome (CFS).
+Ampligen (rintatolimod) is an experimental nucleic acid therapeutic in development for the treatment of a variety of chronic diseases and viral disorders.

 FDA Approval Status for Ampligen